decodewithdeepak/markdown-notes/7th-sem/fom/fom-unit-1.md

 #### A. Scientific Management (F.W.
 Taylor)

+**Father of Scientific Management**

+F.W.
+Taylor believed that work should be done scientifically, not based on guesswork or tradition.

 **Key Principles:**

-1. **Science, Not Rule of Thumb:** Scientific methods instead of traditional
+1. **Science, Not Rule of Thumb:**
+   - Use scientific methods and experiments instead of old traditional ways.
+   - **Example:** Instead of workers randomly shoveling coal, Taylor studied the best shovel size, technique, and rest periods to maximize efficiency.

-2. **Harmony, Not Discord:** Cooperation between workers and management
+2. **Harmony, Not Discord:**
+   - Cooperation between workers and management, not conflict.
+   - Both should work together for mutual benefit.

-3. **Cooperation, Not Individualism:** Teamwork
+3. **Cooperation, Not Individualism:**
+   - Teamwork is better than everyone working alone.
+   - Management and workers should cooperate to achieve goals.

-4. **Maximum Output:** Increase productivity
+4. **Maximum Output:**
+   - Focus on increasing productivity to benefit both company (profits) and workers (higher wages).

-5. **Development of Workers:** Training and development
+5. **Development of Workers:**

-**Techniques:** Time-motion study, standardization, differential piece-rate

-**Example:** Taylor increased productivity from 12.5 to 47 tons per worker per day through scientific methods.
+   - Train workers properly so they can perform better.
+   - Right person for right job.

+**Techniques Taylor Used:**

+- **Time-Motion Study:** Study how long each task takes and eliminate unnecessary movements
+- **Standardization:** Standard tools, methods, and working conditions
+- **Differential Piece-Rate:** Workers who produce more get higher pay per piece (incentive system)

+**Real Example:**
+Taylor studied workers loading iron at Bethlehem Steel Company.
+Earlier, workers loaded 12.5 tons per day.
+After applying scientific methods (proper rest periods, right shovel size, training), productivity jumped to 47 tons per worker per day—almost 4 times more!

 #### B. Administrative Management (Henri Fayol)